qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator/generator_config_ref.rst

       sass %(FILE) > path/to/css/%(FILENAME).css

     which runs an SCSS compiler on a .scss file (assuming these files are watched), and redirects the output to a file with same name but a .css extension, in a different path.

+    Mind that if you specified multiple ``paths`` the command will be applied if *any* of them change, but for all the execution context will be the same, e.g. have the same current directory.
+There is currently no implicit ``cd`` or calculation of file paths relative to their watched roots or similar.

   * **per-file** : Whether the command should be executed for each file that has been changed.
 If true, command will be invoked for each file that has changed since the last check. (default: *false*)